CFRP Policy Brief | B.004.0114

 Mothers’ Reasons for NOT Establishing Paternity

-As illustrated in Figure 2, nearly 6 in 10 mothers reported that they did not establish paternity because the father was not present when they were offered the opportunity.
+As illustrated in Figure 2, nearly 6 in 10 mothers reported that they did not establish paternity because the father was not present when birth registrars offered them the opportunity.
 Importantly, fathers in no relationship with the mother are generally absent from the birth altogether, whereas fathers dating or living with the mother are typically present for the child’s birth, but miss their opportunity to connect with the birth registrar and sign the AOP.
 Roughly 4 in 10 mothers indicated that they did not sign the AOP because the father did not want to establish paternity, and another third of mothers indicated that either they or the father did not feel it was important.

 In most cases where paternity was not established, the father was not present at the hospital to sign the AOP.

 Further examination reveals that parents in different relationship types often cite different reasons for not establishing paternity.